Most interesting landmarks of Canary Islands

 It is hard to single out most outstanding kinds of Canarian landmarks, but these could be:

 - Heritage of Guanche.
 This extinct culture was technologically less developed than the culture of European invaders – but this does not mean that it was less interesting.
 Guanche have left artificial cave settlements, petroglyphs, numerous sacred sites, and legends.
 It is possible that on islands existed other culture before the coming of Guanche.

 - Historical European cities.
 Although Canary islands geographically belong to Africa, its cultural heritage is purely European.
 Here is located the first Renaissance city in the world – La Laguna.

 - Ecosystems.
-On the fertile land of isolated islands have evolved unique ecosystems, such as laurisilva – remnants of subtropical forests which once covered also much of Europe.
+On the fertile land of isolated islands have evolved unique ecosystems, such as laurisilva – remnants of subtropical forest which once covered also much of Europe.

 Main islands of Canary Islands

 - La Palma